Hungary–Romania relations: History

 In August 1940, during the Second World War, the northern half of Transylvania was returned to Hungary by the second Second Vienna Award.
 Historian Keith Hitchins summarizes the situation created by the award: Some 1,150,000 to 1,300,000 Romanians, or 48 per cent to over 50 per cent of the population of the ceded territory, depending upon whose statistics are used, remained north of the new frontier, while about 500,000 Hungarians (other Hungarian estimates go as high as 800,000, Romanian as low as 363,000) continued to reside in the south.

 The Treaty of Paris (1947) after the end of the Second World War overturned the Vienna Award, and the territory of northern Transylvania was returned to Romania.
 The post-World War II borders with Hungary agreed on at the Treaty of Paris were identical with those set out in 1920.

 After the war, in 1952, a Magyar Autonomous Region was created in Romania by the communist authorities.
 The region was dissolved in 1968, when a new administrative organization of the country (still in effect today) replaced regions with counties.
 The communist authorities, and especially after Nicolae Ceaușescu's regime came to power, restarted the policy of Romanianization.

 Today, "Transylvania proper" (bright yellow on the accompanying map) is included within the Romanian counties (județe) of Alba, Bistrița-Năsăud, Brașov, Cluj, Covasna, Harghita, Hunedoara, Mureș, Sălaj (partially) and Sibiu.
 In addition to "Transylvania proper", modern Transylvania includes Crișana and part of the Banat; these regions (dark yellow on the map) are in the counties of Arad, Bihor, Caraș-Severin, Maramureș, Sălaj (partially), Satu Mare, and Timiș.

-Conflict

-Romanians consider Dacia the old territory of their ancestors before any Huns arrived in Europe.
-The ancient Kingdom of Dacia was established in 168 BC.
-In regards to Hungary, there is disagreement over Transylvania, which Romanians believe is claimed to be Hungarian by Hungarians, despite prehistoric records of Geto-Dacians.

-Under Attila, the Huns did conquer Transylvania in 376 who kept it until the death of Attila in 453.
-Later, the territory was periodically occupied and exploited by the Huns.

-Despite having a mostly positive relationship, many Hungarians believe that the current territory of Transylvania does not belong to Romania as it was also an integral part of the Kingdom of Hungary (1000-1526, 1848-1849, 1867-1920) and the Lands of the Hungarian Crown (Eastern Hungarian Kingdom (1526-1570), Principality of Transylvania (1570-1867) until the Treaty of Trianon.
+Conflicts